The 5 Stages of the Agile Software Development Lifecycle

 Technology is what ultimately enables agility.
 To achieve the most value, choosing the right technology for the job is imperative.
 While identifying your focus areas, look at your underlying business goals.
 Select a tool that helps you achieve those goals with the least amount of effort.

 Do your due diligence and adopt a combination of technologies that can collaboratively support you in becoming Agile.
-Choose open technologies that can quickly increase your agility and grow with you.
+Choose open technologies that will quickly increase your agility and grow with you.

 How does DevOps fit in?